-Refugee Protection Watch (RPW) is a coalition formed in 2019 by ALEF – Act for Human Rights, Basmeh and Zeitooneh, PAX, Upinion and 11.11.11.
-It brings together the strengths and experiences of Lebanese, Syrian and European organisations working in the human rights, peacebuilding, development and humanitarian fields, as well as a social profit enterprise (Upinion) specialised in digital data collection and two-way communication with (refugee) communities.
+The coalition was formed in 2019 by ALEF – Act for Human Rights, Basmeh and Zeitooneh, PAX, Upinion, and 11.11.11.
+Since 2022, Women Now for Development, Access Center for Human Rights and the Lebanese Center for Human Rights (CLDH) have joined the coalition.
+The coalition brings together the strengths and experiences of Lebanese, Syrian and European organisations working in the human rights, peacebuilding, development and humanitarian fields, as well as a social profit enterprise (Upinion) specialised in digital data collection and two-way communication with (refugee) communities.
 We research and advocate on protection, humanitarian and human rights issues facing refugee-returnees to Syria, as well as facing refugees in Lebanon.

 Putting syrians Refugees Centre Stage: RPW Research Paper Into The “Accountability To Affected Populations” Of UNHCR Lebanon

 Since the 1990s, humanitarian organisations have increasingly committed themselves to the idea of “downward accountability” to the affected populations they serve, including displaced persons.
 In recent years this notion has further evolved into the concept of “Accountability to Affected Populations” (AAP).
 As re-iterated by the Principals of the Inter-Agency Standing Committee (IASC) of the United…